Midlight25/ptz-camera-facetracker/README.md

 - `npm run dist:linux`: Runs `npm run build:prod` and then calls electron-builder to package the Electron app for a Linux environment.
 - `npm run dist:windows`: Runs `npm run build:prod` and then calls electron-builder to package the Electron app for Windows.
 - `npm run dist:all`: Runs `npm run build:prod` and then calls electron-builder to package the Electron for OSX, Linux, and Windows.

-## **Instructions**

-1. Clone the repository
-2. Run `npm install` to install the dependencies needed.

-To develop, you need to follow the steps below every time you begin working on it:

-1. First you want to run `npm run build:dev:watch` to build the `dist` directory and watch for changes to your Vue templates/components.
-2. Run `npm run start` to start Electron.

-Now, with both of these running, whenever you make a change to the files Electron uses or the Vue files, the Electron window will update automatically.

-**Note:** The electron files are not Typescript so that they can be reloaded with electron-reloader.